Angus-C-git/DevSheets/ASM/MIPS/MIPS_Cheat_Sheet.md

 values stored there.

-For example to access the i-th element in an array of integers, or in SPIM/MIPS `words` we can compute the address of the i-th element by multiplying i by the size in bytes of an integer (4), yeilding the expression:
+For example to access the i-th element in an array of integers, or in SPIM/MIPS `words` we can compute the address of the i-th element by multiplying i by the size in bytes of an integer (4), yielding the expression:

 `array_address[i] = i * 4`